 Families are an essential part of the troop experience!
 Many hands make light work, and the role is more fun when it's shared.
+Register as an adult member to lend a helping hand (see page 13).
 Girl Scout volunteers make a difference in the lives of girls, in the success of families, and in the growth of communities.
 The strength of Girl Scouting rests on the shoulders of adult volunteers who are committed to helping today's girls become tomorrow's leaders.